Ratan-75/mf-xml-extraction/README.md

 # mf-xml-extraction

-Leveraging the API of Micro Focus software products Versios as well as lifecycle information in XML Responses and extraction Key attributes
+Leveraging the API of Micro Focus software products Versions as well as lifecycle information in XML Responses and extraction Key attributes